 Homework is another example of learning by doing.
 Although not as exciting as a lab, homework is essential to learning the concepts in this course.
 Homework will be in the form of reading assignments and problem sets, with a due date 2-3 lectures after it is assigned.
 No late homework will be accepted.
-Homework must be turned in at the beginning of lecture (before I begin lecturing).
 Homework must be done individually (you will learn the most from this).
 Any evidence of group participation will be interpreted as academic dishonesty.
 There will be 10-13 assignments, of which the highest 10 will be used in your final grade.
 Here are some guidelines for homework assignments:

-- You will typically get better grades on homework if they are typed - Do not repeat the question on the homework sheet. - Do not put a printout of the assignment sheet anywhere in your turned-in homework. - Staple all pages together - Do not fold the assignment when you turn it in. - Hand in a hard copy of your homework - Check the class web site for a MS Word file which is a template for homework.
+- Homework must be uploaded to Moodle by a specific time, as announced in the assignment. - You will typically get better grades on homework if they are typed - Do not repeat the question on the homework sheet. - Do not put a printout of the assignment sheet anywhere in your turned-in homework. - You should turn in a pdf version only. - Check the class web site for a MS Word file which is a template for homework.
 Replace the information in the header with your particular information.